Physician-assisted dying

 England

 It is worth noting that one of the Committee’s recommendations was that the BMA and GMC should revise their guidance for doctors to enable them to assist their patients by writing medical reports to facilitate assisted dying abroad.
-We sent a letter to Mr Steve Brine MP, Chair of the Committee, explaining that whilst doctors can and must provide copies of patients’ medical records on request – in line with their obligations under the GDPR – writing a report specifically to assist patients who are seeking assisted dying overseas could, in our view, breach the law.
+We sent a letter to Mr Steve Brine MP, former Chair of the Committee, explaining that whilst doctors can and must provide copies of patients’ medical records on request – in line with their obligations under the GDPR – writing a report specifically to assist patients who are seeking assisted dying overseas could, in our view, breach the law.
 Therefore, we advised the Committee that we would not be in a position to revise our guidance in the way that the Committee had recommended, as this would potentially leave our members open to criminal and professional sanctions.

 The Government’s response to the report was published on 29 April and can be found here.

-The BMA’s views (as set out above) were shared with MPs in advance of a Westminster Hall debate on assisted dying which took place on 29 April 2024.
+The BMA’s views (as set out above) were shared with MPs in advance of a Westminster Hall debate on assisted dying, which took place on 29 April 2024.

 Scotland